16 Best Beaches in Phuket: Something for Everyone

 laem-sing-in-phuket

-Kata is one of the most popular beaches in Phuket and during the wave season one of the best places to surf, for both beginners and people with an intermediate level.
+Kata is one of the most popular beaches in Phuket.
+During wave season (mid-April to mid-October), it’s one of the best surfing spots, whether you’re a beginner or intermediate.

-The video is during the time without waves, in Youtube channel You will find more shorts from other beaches and one from Kata at sunset.
+The video below is from the calm season.
+On my Youtube channel , you’ll find more shorts from other beaches and one of Kata at sunset.

 4. Surin: exclusive

-Surin is located in the north of the island, an area full of luxury hotels and resorts that attracts more exclusive tourism.
+Surin is in the north of the island, surrounded by luxury hotels and resorts that attract a more upscale crowd.

 Surin